-Call for Proposals to be supported via the OPTICON Trans-National Access programme in semester 2016B.
+Call for Proposals to be supported via the OPTICON Horizon 2020 Trans-National Access programme in semester 2017A.

-The semester is centred on October 2016 to March 2017, but there are small variations at some telescopes to accommodate their normal semesters and maximise scheduling flexibility.
-Note that the present OPTICON contract finishes on 31 December 2016.
-Runs which cannot be scheduled before that date will not be supported unless the OPTICON consortium is awarded a new grant under Horizon 2020.
-A new grant proposal will be submitted in March 2016, but the outcome of this will not be known until the late summer.
-Therefore any projects which require time after 31 December are subject to the additional constraint of requiring a sucessful OPTICON Horizon 2020 proposal.
-Horizon 2020 is of course a competitive process and no such award is guaranteed.
+The semester is centred on April 2017 to October 2017, but there are small variations at some telescopes to accommodate their normal semesters and maximise scheduling flexibility.
 NB.
 Technical support for the submission software is not provided out-of-hours and late applications will not be accepted so please complete your application in plenty of time.